 Is it scientific? – Now consider the idea of unconscious mental states.
 Is it a testable idea?
 Does it explain or predict human behavior?
 If not it is not scientific.
 It is similar to our attributing conscious states to explain thoughts and behaviors.
 [Many scientists think this is just a kind of “folk” psychology, explanations that aren’t really scientific ones.]
 Moreover Freud does more than just postulate unconscious states, he says the process of repression pushes thoughts into the unconscious.
 But who or what does this repressing?
 Is this another consciousness?
 Is there a consciousness within a consciousness?
 We can raise serious doubts about the scientific status of the Freudian project.

 Defenders reply that psychoanalytic theory is not so much a scientific hypothesis as a hermeneutic (interpretation), a way to understand the meaning of people’s actions, words, dreams, neuroses, etc. So we shouldn’t criticize it for being less precise than physics or chemistry.
 People are more complicated than atoms.
 Perhaps interpreting people’s thoughts and behaviors is more art than science.
-Maybe a good psychotherapist is particularly good at understanding human motivation, they have a knack for it.
-Still, it seems that interpretations should be backed up with evidence before we accept them as good interpretations.
+Maybe psychotherapists are particularly good at understanding human motivation; perhaps they have a knack for it.
+Still, interpretations should be backed up with evidence before we accept them as good interpretations.
 Perhaps this view of Freudian psychoanalysis as a hermeneutic can be supported by the distinction between reasons and causes.
 Perhaps the unconscious is not a physical cause but a psychological reason for behavior.
 Or perhaps unconscious beliefs and desires are both causes and reasons.
 These are deep philosophical questions.